Looking at the Lucy Spata House in Dyker Heights at Christmas in Brooklyn

 Between 83rd Street and 84th Street between 10th and 12th Avenues you can find four of the most popular Dyker Heights Christmas light displays including the original, the Lucy Spata House at 1152 84th Street.

-Next, there’s the Polizzotto Home at 1145 84th Street where you can’t miss the giant 15 ft Santa Claus and large display of moving animatronic decorations!
-This home also claims to be the original or first to start the Dyker Heights Christmas light decorating too just steps away from the Lucy Spata house.
+Next, there’s the Polizzotto Home at 1145 84th Street (former home of the famous giant 15 ft Santa Claus and large display of moving animatronic decorations) This home is now decorated differently as the house passed ownership recently.

 Another notable stop on your DIY Dyker Heights Christmas lights tour is the Forest of Lights at 1134 83rd Street.
 This fun stop is literally what it sounds like, a forest of lights!
 This home on the Dyker Heights Christmas Lights trail has a good amount of trees and they decorate them from the ground to the top with colorful lights making them a forest of lights!